Viber/creators-hub/docs/bots-api/errors.md

 This error occurs when an unexpected issue arises that is not covered by any of the<br/>
 previously listed error codes.
 This could be due to various reasons such as an issue with<br/>
 the Viber API, a problem with the client request, or a technical issue with the bot.
 In this<br/>
-case, it is recommended to check the request details and try again or to reach out to Viber<br/>
+case, it is recommended to check the request details and try again, or to reach out to<br/>
-support for further assistance in resolving the issue.
+Viber support for further assistance in resolving the issue.